Loader

 How to Increase Hemoglobin

-• Eat iron-rich foods: One of the simplest and most efficient ways to increase your haemoglobin levels is by eating meals high in iron.
+• Eat iron-rich foods: One of the simplest and most efficient ways to increase your hemoglobin levels is by eating meals high in iron.
 Red meat, dark leafy greens, beans, lentils, nuts, and seeds are all excellent sources of iron.
 Make sure to eat a lot of iron rich foods if you're vegetarian or vegan, or take an iron supplement.

 • Get enough vitamin C: Your body absorbs iron more efficiently with the aid of vitamin C. Citrus fruits, bell peppers, strawberries, kale, broccoli, and Brussels sprouts are all excellent sources of vitamin C.